defisaver/defisaver-v3-contracts/.github/pull_request_template.md

 - [ ] Are new tests added for the strategy?
 - [ ] Is the strategy deployed and added to the JSON file?

-### References

-_Link any existing PRs, such as SDK PRs related to this PR, or any additional references._